 Don’t let your home be an easy target for burglars.
 Your home is your castle and don’t want anyone invading it and helping themselves to your possessions.
 A burglary can have a traumatic effect on homeowners.
 As well as the financial loss it can take an emotional toll.
-By taking a few simple measures you can dramatically reduce the chances of it happening to you.
+By taking a few simple measures you can burglar proof your home.

 If you’ve recently moved into a new property one of your first jobs should be to change the locks.
 The previous owners may have been a sweet elderly couple but you don’t know who had a spare key!

-When leaving your home make sure all your windows and doors are secure.
+If you want to prevent a burglary, make sure all your windows and doors are secure when leaving your home.
 It’s easy to forget to lock the patio door, especially in the summer.
 Garages and sheds are targets too so lock everything away as your tools and ladders could be used to gain entry.

 Don’t be tempted to leave a spare key out, especially in obvious places like under the welcome mat.